PacketFence Clustering Guide

 Check upgrade on node C

-Prior to migrating the service on node C, it is advised to run a checkup of your configuration to validate your upgrade.
+Prior to migrating the service on node C, run a checkup of the configuration to validate the upgrade.
 In order to do so, perform:

 systemctl start packetfence-proxysql